-Over the last decades, considerable advances to these standard models have been developed to help alleviate issues linked to closure violation and detection heterogeneity (Lukacs & Burnham 2005).
+In recent decades, considerable advances to these standard models have been developed to help alleviate issues linked to closure violation and detection heterogeneity (Lukacs & Burnham 2005).
 In particular, Pollock’s closed robust design (PCRD) CR modelling (Pollock 1982; Kendall, Nichols & Hines 1997) was developed in a maximum-likelihood (ML) framework to estimate survival, temporary emigration, and animal abundance while minimizing bias due to heterogeneity in detection among individuals.
 PCRD CR models rely on several so-called primary sampling occasions, each being composed of secondary occasions.
 The time interval between secondary sampling occasions must be short enough to meet the population closure assumption, while consecutive primary occasions should be sufficiently separated in time to allow the population to change.

-In Bayesian statistics, past knowledge of similar experiments is encoded into a statistical device known as a prior, and this prior is combined with current experiment data to make a conclusion on the test at hand, contrary to the Frequentist approach which makes predictions on the underlying truths of the experiment using only data from the current experiment.
-PCRD CR models were recently formulated in a Bayesian framework (Schofield & Barker 2011; Rankin et al. 2016), offering several advantages over the Frequentist approach, including improved estimation when sample sizes are low, access to full posterior conditional probabilities of model parameters and use of prior information.
-However, it is only in the few last years that a Bayesian implementation of PCRD models has been made possible without ecologists having to code their own complex sampling algorithms (Rankin et al. 2016; Riecke et al. 2018).
+This framework is particularly suitable when population monitoring consists in periods of intensive sampling followed by a time gap with no or almost no sampling, like in the case of brown bear, Ursus arctos (almost no sampling during hibernation period in winter).

-In the mid-1990s after decades of persecution, the brown bear (Ursus arctos) population in the Pyrenees Mountains at the border of France, Spain and Andorra (Fig. 1) was on the edge of extinction with only five individuals remaining (Taberlet et al. 1997).
-Since then, the successful translocation of 11 bears from Slovenia (Quenette et al. 2019) has allowed the population to slowly demographically recover.
-However, the fate of this critically endangered population (UICN France et al. 2017), isolated from the nearest Cantabrian brown bear population in north-western Spain by approximately 300 km, is still uncertain (Le Maho et al. 2013) with a MDS estimated at 70 individuals in 2021 (Sentilles et al. 2022) and a high consanguinity coefficient F estimated in average among individuals at 0.132 in 2020 (Beaumelle 2016; Bassi 2021).
+In the mid-1990s after decades of persecution, the brown bear population in the Pyrenees Mountains at the border of France, Spain and Andorra (Fig. 1) was on the edge of extinction with only five individuals remaining (Taberlet et al. 1997).
+Since then, the successful translocation of 11 bears from Slovenia (Quenette et al. 2019) has enabled the population to slowly recover.
+However, the fate of this critically endangered population (UICN France et al. 2017), isolated from the nearest Cantabrian brown bear population in north-western Spain by approximately 300 km, is still uncertain (Le Maho et al. 2013).
+Indeed, the population still displays a low abundance (MDS = 70 individuals in 2021; Sentilles et al. 2022), a low genetic diversity and a high consanguinity rate (expected heterozygosity He = 0.57 and consanguinity coefficient F = 0.13 in 2020; Bassi 2021), which make it particularly vulnerable to demographic, environmental and genetic stochasticity (Gilpin & Soulé 1986).
 Thus, developing reliable methods to accurately estimate population abundance and its trend over time is crucial to monitor the conservation status of this brown bear population and implement successful management plans.

-Currently, non-invasive monitoring of the Pyrenean brown bear population relies on both systematic and opportunistic collections of bear presence signs (e.g., scats, hair, tracks, photos/videos, visual observations, damages on livestocks) in the Pyrenees Mountains combined with genetic or visual individual identifications (Sentilles, Vanpé & Quenette 2021; Sentilles et al. 2022).
-Similar to many large carnivore populations in Europe (Bischof, Brøseth & Gimenez 2016), the Pyrenean brown bear population is transboundary and occupies a politically and administratively fragmented landscape ranging across the Principality of Andorra, two administrative regions divided across six counties in France, and three autonomous regions (Catalonia, Aragon and Navarra) and one Catalonian county with specific autonomous status (Val d’Aran) in Spain (Fig. 1).
+Currently, non-invasive monitoring of the Pyrenean brown bear population relies on both systematic and opportunistic collections of bear presence signs (e.g., scats, hair, tracks, photos/videos, visual observations, attacks on livestock) in the Pyrenees Mountains combined with genetic or visual individual identifications (Sentilles, Vanpé & Quenette 2021; Sentilles et al. 2022).
+Similar to many large carnivore populations in Europe (Bischof, Brøseth & Gimenez 2016), the Pyrenean brown bear population is transboundary and occupies a politically and administratively fragmented landscape.
+It ranges indeed across the Principality of Andorra, two administrative regions (Occitanie and Nouvelle Aquitaine) divided across six counties in France, and three autonomous regions (Catalonia, Aragon and Navarra) and one Catalonian county with specific autonomous status (Val d’Aran) in Spain (Fig. 1).
 As such, cross-border multi-scale population monitoring cooperation (from national to local scales) is implemented to avoid overestimation, as individuals with home ranges overlapping borders may be detected in several political jurisdictions (Bischof et al. 2016; Gervasi et al. 2016).